protontypes/open-sustainable-technology/README.md

 - [KnowFlow](https://github.com/KnowFlow/KnowFlow_AWM) - KnowFlow Automatic Water Monitoring device is an open source tool enabling everyone to have access to first hand water quality data with low cost.
 - [gwells](https://github.com/bcgov/gwells) - Groundwater Wells and Aquifers application for the Ministry of Environment in British Columbia.
 - [waterquality](https://github.com/RAJohansen/waterquality) - A package designed to detect and quantify water quality and cyanobacterial harmful algal bloom (CHABs) from remotely sensed imagery.
-- [LISFLOOD](https://github.com/ec-jrc/lisflood-code) - A spatially distributed water resources model, developed by the Joint Research Centre of the European Commission since 1997.
-- [FloodMapping](https://github.com/mikejohnson51/FloodMapping) - An R package for flood forecasting via the National Water Model.
 - [QGEP](https://github.com/qgep/QGEP) - A waste-water application based on QGIS in compliance with SIA-405.
 - [PooPyLab_Project](https://github.com/toogad/PooPyLab_Project) - A biological wastewater treatment software.
 - [aguaclara](https://github.com/AguaClara/aguaclara) - A Python package for designing and performing research on AguaClara water treatment plants.